This article is in need of a technical review.

 Fully static content is the exception rather than the rule for rich applications.
 Rich applications use dynamic content with

 transition effects.
 Transitions and animations are particularly important to applications: developers can use CSS to declare complicated behaviour with a simple, high-level syntax.
 In turn, Gecko's graphics pipeline is highly optimized to render common animations efficiently.
-Common-case animations are "offloaded" to the system compositor, which can render them in a performant and power efficient fashion.
+Common-case animations are "offloaded" to the system compositor, which can render them in a performant, power-efficient fashion.

-The runtime performance of applications is important, but just as important is their startup performance.
+An app's startup performance matters just as much as its runtime performance.
 Gecko is optimized to load a wide variety of content efficiently: the entire Web!
-Many years of improvements targeting this content, like parallel HTML parsing, intelligent scheduling of reflows and image decoding, clever layout algorithms, etc., translate just as well to improving web applications on Firefox.
+Many years of improvements targeting this content, like parallel HTML parsing, intelligent scheduling of reflows and image decoding, clever layout algorithms, etc., translate just as well to improving Web applications on Firefox.

 Note: See Firefox OS performance testing for more information about Firefox OS specifics that help to further improve startup performance.

-- Second is when the application becomes interactive — for example, users are able to tap a button and the application responds.
+- The second is when the application becomes interactive — for example, users are able to tap a button and the application responds

 The key to fast startup is to keep two things in mind: UPP is all that matters, and there's a "critical path" to each user-perceived event above.
 The critical path is exactly and only the code that must run to produce the event.

 For example, to paint an application's first frame that comprises visually some HTML and CSS to style that HTML:

 - The DOM for that HTML must be constructed

 - Resources like images in that part of the DOM have to be loaded and decoded